Poor oral hygiene

 Impacted Food or Debris

-The food and drink we consume can result in bacterial growth e.g. when it becomes trapped between teeth where it can decay and producing odour-causing bacteria to flourish.
+The food and drink we consume can result in bacterial growth.
+When food debris become trapped between teeth, they can decay and help odour-causing bacteria to flourish.

 Just as importantly, studies suggest that bacteria will also feed on sloughed cells from within the mouth.
-This can manifest itself in the form of “morning breath”, when our normal daytime activities cease during sleep and so fail to wash away epithelial cells as they are exfoliated.
+This can manifest itself in the form of “morning breath“.
+When our normal daytime activities cease during sleep they fail to wash away epithelial cells as they are exfoliated.

 Approximately half of bad breath cases are thought to be caused by a residue of bacteria on the tongue – leading to what dentists refer to as a “tongue coating”(1).

 Changes to Salivary Flow or Composition

 Human saliva has highly effective properties for fighting tooth decay and the bacteria which can lead to halitosis.
 This is one reason why chewing sugar-free gum after eating can be beneficial for maintaining standards of oral care.

 However, situations which lead to changes in the composition of the saliva, such as during pregnancy or a decline in the flow of saliva e.g. while sleeping, can have a deleterious effect on your breath.
 The latter is a major cause of so-called “morning breath“.